idun-project/idun-cartridge/doc/setup-rpi.md

 If your network supports `.local` host names, then your cartridge should appear on the network as host "idunpi" or "idunpi.local".
 If not, then use the Linux prompt to discover the cartridge ip address (`ip addr`).
 Then, use `ssh` or browse to `http://idunpi.local:80` for the idun-filebrowser.

+### Configure Networking after connecting cartridge to Commodore

+1. If you have an Ethernet port on your Pi, or use a USB dongle that provides one, the networking over wired Ethernet should "just work."
+You can check the status and see your DHCP assigned IP with the command `ip addr`.
+2. If you intend to use WiFi, you can set it up by running `sudo setup-interfaces` from the shell.
+The interface you want is `wlan0`.
+It will show a list of access points and prompt you for your WiFi password. _Note_: You sometimes need to do a reboot (`sudo reboot`) after you complete the setup to ensure you are connected.

 ### Resize file system / extend root partition

 Idun includes a command to expand your filesystem to use the full space on your SD card.
 It is a two step process that automatically reboots the RasPi.